RinceBoby/Shopping-App---Rest-Api.-http/README.md

 The state of the application is not managed with any of the state managment items.
 This was just to learn the basics of api integration using http method.

 ##Features
+- User login is avialable with the given info in the screenshot.
 - List the items in the store.
 - Fake api.
 - Rest api integration.